Somua: Overview

 In 1930 Somua introduced several models of trucks equipped with advanced diesel engines, half cabins and three axles and with payloads from 10 to 13 tonnes.
 Somua also produced a lighter range with five to eight tonnes payload, equipped with gasoline engines.
 In 1936 Somua produced a railcar for PLM, the XS 1 to 11.

 Arguably the most famous product in Somua's history was its 20-ton World War II tank, the Somua S35 and the Somua S40.
 Furthermore, France's first tank in 1916, the Schneider CA1, as well as later in 1918 some Renault FT tanks, were manufactured by Somua in their Saint-Ouen facility during World War I.

 Somua's production of trucks practically ceased between 1943 and 1946.
 However, in 1944 the company developed a truck under license from the Swedish Hesselman company.
-Named the JL 12 and equipped with a flex-fuel four cylinder engine, the vehicle did not impress the "Commission des plans de modernisation de l'automobile", which decided in 1946 to merge Somua with Willème and Panhard to form a new company, the Générale française de l'automobile (GFA).
+Named the JL 12 and equipped with a flex-fuel four cylinder engine, the vehicle did not impress the "Commission des plans de modernisation de l'automobile", which decided in 1946 to combine Somua with Willème and Panhard to form a new grouping, the Générale française de l'automobile (GFA).

 In 1946 Somua launched a new range of trucks, named JL 15, with a five-speed transmission to exploit the 130 horsepower delivered by the 8.6 liter six-cylinder diesel engine.
 It was available with six choices of chassis: 6.30 meters to 10.89 meters and 2 or 3 axles, supporting 11 to 16 tonnes payload.
 The JL 15 was available in truck or bus configuration - the models were respectively the JL 15T and JL 15LO.